 The Canton Table menu is available online if you would like to look for yourself.

 Note the masterful mix of colors on the table as well as the presentation of the food.
 Nothing is too matched in terms of plates, glasses or cutlery but it all goes together harmoniously.

-The chef has decades of experience in professional kitchens and we were delighted with all of our dishes (a rare occurrence).
+The chef at Canton Table Shanghai has decades of experience in professional kitchens and we were delighted with all of our dishes (a rare occurrence).

 Family-Friendly Fine Dining at Canton Table

 The restaurant is family-friendly while still being sophisticated, stylish and serving fine Cantonese food.
-When my children arrived at the restaurant, they were given a traditional Chinese sugar art lollipop.
+When my children arrived at the restaurant, they were given a traditional Chinese sugar art lollipop which they loved.

-There were other families with children at the restaurant.
+There were other families with children at this Cantonese restaurant on the Bund.
 We noticed this trend in other fine dining restaurants in Shanghai.
-People came out with their school-aged children to eat dinner in nice restaurants.
+People came out with their school-aged children to eat dinner in many a nice Shanghai restaurant.
 It helps that Canton Table opens at 5:30 so that you could have an early dinner as well.

 As for the food, even my fussy eater child, not only found dishes she would eat but also enjoyed her meal.